 W.W.
 Norton, New York and London, 2011.

-Professor Rodrik was awarded the inaugural Albert O. Hirschman Prize of the Social Science Research Council in 2007.
-He has also received the Leontief Award for Advancing the Frontiers of Economic Thought, honorary doctorates from the University of Antwerp and Pontificia Universidad Catolica del Peru, and research grants from the Carnegie Corporation, Ford Foundation, and Rockefeller Foundation.
+Professor Rodrik is the recipient of the inaugural Albert O. Hirschman Prize of the Social Science Research Council and of the Leontief Award for Advancing the Frontiers of Economic Thought.
+He has been awarded honorary doctorates from the University of Antwerp, Pontificia Universidad Catolica del Peru, and the University of Groningen.
 He is affiliated with the National Bureau of Economic Research, Centre for Economic Policy Research (London), and the Center for Global Development among other research organizations.
+During 2013-2016, he is also serving as a visiting Centennial Professor at the London School of Economics.

 Professor Rodrik's articles have been published in the American Economic Review, Quarterly Journal of Economics, Journal of Political Economy, Journal of Economic Growth, Journal of International Economics, Journal of Development Economics, and other academic journals.